Take advantage of owning these stocks, they are paying guaranteed dividends, but the owner doesn’t have the voting rights

-Shares of preferred stock express an ownership stake in some company.
+Preferred stock signifies an ownership stake in some companies.
 It is like a share of common stock but less volatile.

-But there are more advantages by holding preferred stocks.
+But there are more advantages to hold preferred stocks.
 For example, they are prioritized when it comes to dividends or bankruptcy.
 But by owning this stock you will not have the same voting rights as owner of common stock.
 Actually, you will not have them.

 Preferred stock is similar to bonds.
 See, with preferred shares, you will have a fixed dividend in continuity.
 And you can easily calculate the dividend yield.
 All you have to do is to divide an amount of dividend in the currency by the current price of the stock.
 Yield is the effective interest rate you earn when you buy a share of the preferred stock.